OscarGomez-Data/OscarGomez-Data/README.md

 ## 🌱 Interests
 - **Data analyst/science for social impact and financial growth**
 - **Graphic design and digital illustration** as creative expression.
-- **Personal projects** such as building my own house, reflecting my pursuit of stability and growth.
+- **Personal projects** such as putting my skills and qualifications to the service of the people and industry, reflecting my pursuit of stability and growth.

 ---